ethz-randomwalk/polytopewalk/README.md

 where the polytope is specified with $n$ equality constraints and $k$ coordinate-wise inequality constraints.

-In ``PolytopeWalk``, we implement the MCMC algorithms in both the dense, full-dimensional and the sparse, constrained polytope formulation.
+In **PolytopeWalk**, we implement the MCMC algorithms in both the dense, full-dimensional and the sparse, constrained polytope formulation.

 ## Installation

 ### Dependencies
-polytopewalk requires:
+**PolytopeWalk** requires:
 - Python (>= 3.9)
 - NumPy (>= 1.20)
 - SciPy (>= 1.6.0)

 ### User installation
-If you already have a working installation of NumPy and SciPy, the easiest way to install polytopewalk is using `pip`:
+If you already have a working installation of NumPy and SciPy, the easiest way to install **PolytopeWalk** is using `pip`:
 ```bash
 pip install -U polytopewalk
 ```